June is so special ... it has three birthstones!

 What more can a girl want?

-Pearls have been used in jewellery for centuries, although in past times it was only nobility that used to wear, because of their rarity.
+Pearls have been used in jewellery for centuries although in ancient times, because they were extremely rare, it was only nobility that used to wear them.

-The development of cultured pearls in more recent times means that nowadays real pearls are affordable enough so that anyone can wear the real deal.
+The development of cultured pearls in more recent times means that nowadays real pearls have great price points and are now affordable enough so that anyone can wear the real thing.

-Pearls used to be thought of as only suiting twin-set-and-pearls type of lady, but these days there are many styles of jewellery set with pearls.
+In the past, Pearls were associated with the 1930’s to 1950’s “twin-set-and-pearls” type of lady, but these days there are many styles of jewellery set with pearls.
 From more traditional pieces to contemporary jewellery the range of pearl jewellery is varied and vast.

 How a Pearl is Made